top of page

 3. Kick-starts Your Compost Pile

-Composting is an art in itself and needs certain things to to break it down into humus materials to feed your plants.
+Among other benefits of using blood meal, composting, is an art in itself and needs certain things to to break it down into humus materials to feed your plants when organic gardening.
 Along with being sure to turn it everyday or every few days you need to add certain products to it to increase NPK and help it heat up and break down.
 Blood Meal is one of the products to add to your compost pile to help and encourage beneficial microbes to break down the compost.
 Apply blood meal at a rate of 2.5 ounces for each cubic yard of compost (grass clippings, fruit peels, and egg shells.

 4. Keeps Rabbits and Deer Away From Your Plants